Sleep & Down Syndrome

 • Dental devices worn at night that push the lower jaw forward

-• For individuals who are medically overweight, getting to a healthy weight can improve symptoms
+• For individuals who are medically overweight, getting to a healthy weight can improve symptoms.

-Unfortunately, more research is needed on these treatment options for individuals with Down syndrome.
+More research is needed on these treatment options for individuals with Down syndrome.
 All options should be discussed with a doctor to determine which is best for you or your loved one.

 Additional Resources